 The superstitious way the girls and court went about accusing and interrogating others complicated matters.
 In the English white magic tradition, they baked witch cakes from rye meal and victim’s urine, then fed the cake to dogs, which according to the Doctrine of Effluvia would cause a true witch to scream in pain.
 In the ensuing trials, judges and juries searched for the infamous witch’s mark — any sort of spot or pimple indicating that the devil had suckled (had sex with) the suspected witch.
 They relied on spectral evidence, taking accusers at their word that they’d been attacked by defendants’ specters (or ghosts) without demanding any higher standard of evidence.

+George Burroughs recited the Lord’s Prayer during his execution, hoping in vain that the authorities would think a real witch incapable.
 Salem’s court acquitted 71-year-old Rebecca Nurse of being a witch after friends and neighbors petitioned the court, testifying to her pious character.
 But the magistrates asked the jury to reconsider their verdict when they saw young girls writhing on the courtroom floor claiming to be attacked by Nurse’s invisible specter as she sat befuddled on the witness stand.
 There was no way to disprove charges and women accused of witchcraft weren’t allowed legal counsel.
 The jury returned a guilty verdict and hung Nurse.
 The girls then turned on the 39 people who’d signed the petition on Nurse’s behalf, setting off another round of accusations riddled with crosstown denominational and class rivalries.
 Two lessons of the Salem Witch Trials are that kids aren’t reliable witnesses, and it’s better to rely on proof than a lack of disproof.

-In the end, between 144 and 185 people were charged and 19 people and two dogs were either lynched or pressed to death before sane people put a stop to the madness.
+In the end, between 144 and 185 people were charged and 19 people were either lynched or pressed to death before sane people put a stop to the madness.
 Giles Corey endured the French punishment known as peine forte et dure, gradually being pressed to death with additional rocks added each day (he expired after two days).
 Corey’s torture failed to elicit a confession.
 Another woman died based on the testimony of her 4-year-old daughter.
 When the accused Corey was asked whether he agreed to submit to a jury of his peers he “stood mute,” simply refusing to talk.
 Who could blame him?

 Boston theologian Increase Mather wrote and distributed a pamphlet denouncing the use of spectral evidence in court.
 Then the colonial government intervened after Salem’s court accused Governor William Phips’ own wife of being a witch.
 They set up a new court system that didn’t require jurors to be church members.
 Once non-Puritans got on the juries they quickly tried and released the hundreds of remaining suspects.
 A jury in 1693 exonerated Tituba, whom they believed Samuel Parris goaded into false testimony.